Are you looking for the best fodder crops to grow in Kenya?

 - Fodder tree farming or agroforestry has many benefits such as nitrogen fixation a process to improve your soil fertility.

-- Practice companion planting like the push and pull method of planting corn and Desmodium an effective organic farming strategy to control weeds.
+- Companion planting like the push and pull method of planting corn and Desmodium an effective organic farming strategy to control weeds.

 Best Types of Fodder Grass in Kenya

 In this list, learn the best fodder types that do best in this region.
 You can raise them under irrigation or rain-fed farming.
 They are;